 When selecting a training treat, we look for something that is small, soft, and highly palatable.
 Blue-9’s Inspire Dog Training Treats check all the boxes.

-Redbarn’s food rolls also make excellent treats— simply cut the roll into bite-sized pieces to reward your dog.
+Redbarn’s Rolled Food also make excellent treats — simply cut the roll into bite-sized pieces to reward your dog.

 Pro tip: You can even use Redbarn’s Rolled Food as a full feed, kibble topper and pill concealer.
 They’re packed with over 50% fresh protein and can easily be stored without refrigeration until opened.